-- Study of leadership; - Role of leadership in conflict and conflict resolution; - Characteristics of collaborative leadership and other leadership models; - Role of culture, gender, race / ethnicity, age, technology, etc. in leadership; - Leadership skills; and - Leadership aspects of third party roles.
+- Study of leadership: - Role of leadership in conflict and conflict resolution; - Characteristics of collaborative leadership and other leadership models; - Role of culture, gender, race / ethnicity, age, technology, etc. in leadership; - Skills useful for leadership in a conflict setting; and - Leadership aspects of third party roles.